Trentonom0r3/PyShiftAE/PyShiftAE Documentation.md

       - **Usage Notes:** It is necessary to assign `items` to a new variable before using it.
       -
       ```python
-      # THIS IS GOOD.
         from PyShiftCore import *
         items = app.project.items
         if isinstance(items, ProjectCollection):
           for item in items:

-      # THIS IS BAD, WILL CAUSE ERROR
         from PyShiftCore import *
         project = app.project
         for item in project.items: